mikey-t/db-migrations-dotnet/docs/GettingStarted.md

 swig dbSetup
 ```

-The output should finish with something like:
+After the application database schema and user have been setup, the output should finish with something like:

 ```
 ✅ setup complete